-Overview of Land and Property Ownership for Foreigner in Indonesia
+An Overview of Property and Land Ownership in Indonesia

 1. Cultivation Right On Land (Hak Guna Usaha)

-According to article 28 of Act No. 5/1960, right to cultivate the land that is directly controlled by government for farming and agriculture purposes.
-The right is valid up to 25 years and extendable up to 35 years and it should be registered under National Land Agency (Badan Pertahanan Nasional) that covers land measurement, registration of the rights scope over land, and also certificate issuance to the lender.
+According to article 28 of Act No. 5/1960, the right to cultivate the land is directly controlled by the government for farming and agriculture purposes.
+The right is valid up to 25 years and extendable up to 35 years and it should be registered under the National Land Agency (Badan Pertahanan Nasional) that covers land measurement, registration of the scope of the rights over land, and also certificate issuance to the lender.
 Those who may have cultivation right on land includes Indonesian citizen and legal entity registered in Indonesia.

 2. Building Right On Land (Hak Guna Bangunan)

 Building right on Land means that one could have rights to establish and have buildings on the land that is not under his ownership and prevails up to 30 years period, based on article 35 of Act No. 5/1960.
-The right is extendable for 20 years, and can be shifted to other party.
+The right is extendable for 20 years and can be shifted to another party.
 It can be legalized either by government resolution or authentic agreement between the landowner and renter.
-Similar as cultivation right, building right on land should also be registered to National Land Agency to keep the rights prevailed.
+Similar to cultivation rights, building right on land should also be registered to National Land Agency to keep the rights prevailing.

 3. Right Of Use (Hak Pakai)

-In order to use and exploit the land yielding, one is require to have right of use.
-In this regards, the land is owned by government or other private parties.
+In order to use and exploit the land yielding, one is required to have the right of use.
+In this regard, the land is owned by the government or other private parties.
 The obligations and rights are specified under government resolution or agreement with the owner, as long as it is not contrary to the act’s provision.
-The rights period follows the latest government regulation no.103/2015 which allows the foreigners who legally stay in Indonesia to own the landed house for 80 years maximum period (find more detail about price mechanism for foreign property ownership in Indonesia).
+The rights period follows the latest government regulation no.103/2015 which allows the foreigners who legally stay in Indonesia to own the landed house for 80 years maximum period.

 4. Right Of Lease Building (Hak Sewa Bangunan/SHGB)

-One person or a legal entity in Indonesia could possess right to lease of land and use the land in purposes of building by paying the owner sum amount of money as leased, based on article 44 Act 5/1960.
-The right belongs to Indonesia citizens, foreigners, as well as legal entities registered in Indonesia.
+One person or a legal entity in Indonesia could possess the right to lease of land and use the land for purposes of the building by paying the owner sum amount of money as leased, based on Article 44 Act 5/1960.
+The right belongs to Indonesian citizens, foreigners, as well as legal entities registered in Indonesia.

 5. Right of Freehold (Hak Milik / SHM)

-This right is given to the the rightful owner of a plot of land or property.
-This type of certificate can only granted to the Indonesia citizen only, foreigners can not own a SHM.
+This right is given to the rightful owner of a plot of land or property.
+This type of certificate can only be granted to the Indonesian citizen only, foreigners can not own an SHM.

 6. Right to Manage (Hak Pengelolaan / SHPL)

-This type of right gives an authority to manage the land which owned by state for certain reason which already got approval from government.
-The builder usually work together with the government to attain a SHGB over SHPL for some specific time.
+This type of right gives an authority to manage the land owned by the state for certain reasons which already got approval from the government.
+The builder usually works together with the government to attain an SHGB over SHPL for some specific time.

 7. Rights of Strata Title Ownership on Multi-storey Building Units (Hak Milik atas Satuan Rumah Susun)

-This type of right is given to the owner of private, business or entity in multi-storey building, for example: apartment suites, offices, etc. The time validity relies upon the land or building is located.
+This type of right is given to the owner of a private, business or entity in a multi-story building, for example, apartment suites, offices, etc. The time validity relies upon the land or building is located.

 How Foreigners Can Own Property In Indonesia?

 If the government wants to run a program of land investment in Indonesia open to foreign investors, it requires a clear master plan.
 Things that need to be determined are the location of the investment, the minimum investment, and the limit of minimum land area.
-The latest regulation allows foreigner to own landed house and apartments not only in Jakarta, Bali, and Batam, but other regions in Indonesia (find out the detail of property value which allowed for foreign ownership in Indonesia).
+The latest regulation allows foreigners to own landed houses and apartments not only in Jakarta, Bali, and Batam but other regions in Indonesia.
 When foreigners buy property in Indonesia, the certificate is a used right certificate with a time period of 30 years.
-This can be extended by 30 years, and final extension of 30 years, with the total 80 years
+This can be extended by 30 years, and a final extension of 30 years, with a total of 80 years

-Find out how to get visa and work permit in Indonesia
+Using the right certificate for foreign investors requires your KITAS and passport.
+Find out how to get a visa and work permit in Indonesia.

 Some of the benefits gained by the government program include: